Public Engagement

 Participant’s exploring the creative app, Canva

-All of the digital skills taught during our workshops are explored through a creative process, much the same as our workshops that don’t include technology.
-During our sessions at the festive fete we focused on the social media craze of memes, with the aim for each participant to make their own meme and then share it with a friend or loved one.
-We also gave participants the chance to ask general questions they might have about technology, while also showing them useful websites which they could find services or activities local to them in Tower Hamlets or slightly further a field.
+All the digital skills taught in our workshops are explored through a creative process, similar to our non-technical workshops.
+During the festive fete, we focused on the social media phenomenon of memes, with each participant aiming to create and share their own meme with a friend or loved one.
+We also provided opportunities for participants to ask general technology-related questions and showcased useful websites offering local services and activities in Tower Hamlets and beyond.

 Drawings in an online gallery